Infineon/mtb-example-ml-deepcraft-streaming-protocol/README.md

    |- audio.c/h           # Implements audio capture from the PDM microphone.
    |- clock.c/h           # Implements a simple millisecond clock used by the protocol implementation.
    |- config.h            # Sample application configuration.
-   |- imu.c/h             # Implements IMU data capture from an IMU (typically on a shield board).
+   |- imu.c/h             # Implements motion data capture from an IMU (typically on a shield board).
 These files are not used in the default configuration.
    |- main.c              # Main function that initializes drivers and runs the main loop.
    |- protocol.c.h        # Implements the Imagimob streaming protocol.
    |- streaming.c/h       # Implements data streaming over USB or debug UART used by the protocol implementation.